On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: The Two-Agent Stochastic Interaction Model

-\end{corollary} From the characteristic function, we identify that each of the summands in \eqref{eq:stochasticsolution} (without scaling) follows an i.i.d. geometric stable distribution (Linnik distribution), and that the stationary distribution is a geometric sum of i.i.d. geometric stable random variables.
-Figure \ref{fig:evolution10} shows the simulation result.
-We are not aware of the closed form density function of \eqref{eq:stochasticsolution} in general.
+\end{corollary} Note that each of the summands in \eqref{eq:stochasticsolution} (before scaling by $\theta^j$) follows an i.i.d. geometric stable distribution (Linnik distribution), and that the stationary distribution is a geometric sum of i.i.d. geometric stable random variables.
+Figure \ref{fig:evolution10} plots the density of this distribution.